 Routine monitoring involves

-In type 1 diabetes, blood glucose levels may need to be checked 6 to 10 times per day to optimize control.
-Glucose levels should be measured using a fingerstick sample before all meals and before a bedtime snack.
+In type 1 diabetes, blood glucose levels should be monitored 6 to 10 times per day by using a glucose meter or a continuous glucose monitoring (CGM) system to optimize control.
+Traditionally, glucose levels should be measured using a fingerstick sample before all meals and before a bedtime snack.
 Levels also should be checked during the night (around 2 to 3 AM) if nocturnal hypoglycemia is a concern (eg, because of hypoglycemia or vigorous exercise during the day, or when an insulin dose is increased).
 Because exercise can lower glucose levels for up to 24 hours, levels should be checked more frequently on days when children exercise or are more active.
 To prevent hypoglycemia, children may increase carbohydrate intake or lower insulin dosing when they anticipate increased activity.
 Sick-day management should be used with hyperglycemia or illness.

 Parents should keep detailed daily records of all factors that can affect glycemic control, including blood glucose levels; timing and amount of insulin doses, carbohydrate intake, and physical activity; and any other relevant factors (eg, illness, late snack, missed insulin dose).

-Patients with type 2 diabetes usually self-monitor blood glucose levels less frequently than in type 1 diabetes, but frequency varies depending on the type of drug therapy used.
+Patients with type 2 diabetes usually self-monitor blood glucose levels less frequently than patients with type 1 diabetes, but frequency varies depending on the type of drug therapy used.
 Children and adolescents taking multiple daily insulin injections, those who are ill, and those with suboptimal control should monitor glucose levels at least 3 times a day.
 Those who are on stable regimens of metformin and only long-acting insulin, who are meeting their targets without hypoglycemia, can monitor less frequently, typically twice a day (fasting and 2 hours postprandial).
-Children and adolescents with type 2 diabetes on insulin regimens with multiple daily injections sometimes use continuous glucose monitoring systems, but this is less common than in type 1 diabetes.
+Children and adolescents with type 2 diabetes on insulin regimens with multiple daily injections sometimes use continuous glucose monitoring systems.

 In type 2 diabetes, blood glucose levels should be measured regularly but typically less often than in type 1 diabetes.
 The frequency of self-monitoring of blood glucose should be individualized based on the patient's fasting and postprandial glucose levels, the degree of glycemic control deemed achievable, and the available resources.
 The frequency of monitoring should increase if glycemic control targets are not being met, during illness, or when symptoms of hypoglycemia or hyperglycemia are felt.
 Once targets are achieved, home testing is limited to a few fasting and postprandial blood glucose measurements per week.